LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 In this post I'll go through what is MCMC?
 How is it useful for statistical inference?
 And the conditions under which it is stable.

-# PAGE UNDER CONSTRUCTION - read at your own risk

 As usual, here are some other resources if you don't like mine.

 - [The algorithm that (eventually) revolutionized statistics](https://www.youtube.com/watch?v=Jr1GdNI3Vfo&t=307s&pp=ygUQVmVyeSBOb3JtYWwgTUNNQw%3D%3D) - [Very Normal](https://www.youtube.com/@very-normal)